 Who is the course for?

 Designed for education practitioners who want an introduction to digital video production, this module mixes theory with practical activities.

-The course will give you key theoretical material from film study and suggest ways to make it accessible in Film, Media Studies and English at secondary schools.
+It uses key theoretical material from film study and offers ways of making it accessible in the Film, Media Studies and English classroom in secondary schools.

 What does it cover?

 The course covers the language and techniques of video production and editing using a range of digital editing software.

 - To introduce participants to the skills and techniques necessary to use digital video technology confidently

 - To promote good practice in the teaching of digital video production in a range of different educational contexts

 - To share wider theoretical understandings about digital video, for example, where it stands in relation to ICT and other communicative media

 It will give students new skills in digital video production and the confidence to improve the way you teach it.
 You will also understand more about the context of digital video and its underpinning theory.